Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-09-27-multiplayer-addendum-infraction-procedure-guide.markdown

 **3.7A.
 Definition**

-In a Multiplayer Tournament, physically revealing hidden information is allowed in certain conditions.
-Failing to comply to that policy is a Communication Policy Violation.
-This also includes showing hidden information to a specific opponent while not revealing it to the remaining players.
+In a Multiplayer Tournament, physically revealing hidden information is allowed in certain conditions (see MAMTR 3.13 Hidden Information).
+Secretly exchanging hidden information with an Opponent is a Communication Policy Violation (see MAMTR 4.1 - Player Communication).

 **3.7B.
 Examples**